o3de/o3de.org/content/docs/user-guide/features/engine/remote-console.md

 ---
-description: ' Use console commands to modify and configure the Amazon Lumberyard runtime application. '
+description: ' Use console commands to modify and configure the Open 3D Engine runtime application. '
 title: 'Universal Remote Console'
 ---